android/kotlin-guides/contribute.md

 To contribute to this website, feel free to create pull requests for small fixes.
 For bigger contributions we recommend to start an issue on the [issue tracker](https://github.com/android/kotlin-guides/issues) first.

-Pull requests should be made targeting the `master` branch.
+Pull requests should be made targeting the `master` branch of the [GitHub repo](https://github.com/android/kotlin-guides).
 Every few weeks, the [change log](changelog.html) will be updated and all changes in that time period will be released to the `gh-pages` branch.

 **We are looking forward to all of your contributions!**